 - 3Download your files

-You will receive an e-mail with the link to download your files.
+Download starts automatically or an e-mail with the link to download your files is sent.